miuxsoph/one-p-one/README.md

 Run this interpreter from the command line using the following format: `cargo run`

-To run all .txt programs in the main directory: `cargo run all`
+This interpreter will run all txt files in main directory.

 Example:
 Binary Incrementor